w4kfu/waronline_fun/Doc/WorldServerProtocol.md

 Packet data :

-The server must answer with opcode 0x58.
+The server must answer with opcode 0x58, or 0x59 for error.

 ### 0xB8